kitajchuk/clutch/README.md

 #### Circle CI
-The Clutch scaffold is designed to provide [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_delivery#Relationship_to_continuous_deployment) using [Circle CI](http://circleci.com).
+The Clutch SDK is designed to provide [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_delivery#Relationship_to_continuous_deployment) using [Circle CI](http://circleci.com) v2.
 In the project settings on Circle CI add the `clutch` SSH key for your instances.
-You can also input all the needed environment variables in Circle CI used in the `Circlefile`.
+You can also input all the needed environment variables in Circle CI used in the `clutch.deploy|sync` files.
 The default list included is as follows:

-* AWS_USER — `ec2-user` by default
+* AWS_USER — `ec2-user` by default and included in `.circleci/config.yml`
-* AWS_DEST — `/var/www/html/` by default
+* AWS_DEST — `/var/www/html/` by default and included in `.circleci/config.yml`
 * AWS_STAGING_HOST — IP for staging instance
 * AWS_PRODUCTION_HOST — IP for production instance
 * S3_BUCKET — The name of the S3 bucket